 The nature of digital products makes this a bit tricky.
-There’s not a good way to do a refund for an ebook, since there’s not really any way to return it.
-So alas, unless there is some sort of truly unusual circumstance, I don’t generally do refunds for ebooks.
+There’s not a good way to do a refund for an ebook or individual pattern, since there’s not really any way to return it.
+So alas, unless there is some sort of truly unusual circumstance, I don’t generally do refunds for ebooks or individual patterns.

 And of course if something strange has happened with your order (you ordered an extra copy by mistake or you put in the wrong address or something else exciting), I will try and help.
 Just please get in touch as soon as you can and let me know what’s going on.